-Our mission: We broaden our perspective on the Body of Christ through the ongoing relationship between Las Margaritas II and St. Francis of Assisi.
+Our mission is to broaden our experience of the body of Christ through the ongoing relationship between our parish and a small Mayan village in the mountains of Guatemala.
 Spending time living with our Mayan brothers and sisters deepens our mutual understanding of what it means to be Christ in the larger world and allows this experience to transform our daily lives.

-In February 2012, a small delegation travelled to Las Margaritas II to celebrate Valentine’s Day with the village.
+In February 2012, a small delegation traveled to Las Margaritas II to celebrate Valentine’s Day with the village.
 The delegation brought four laptops that were donated by The Franciscan School.
-The laptops, along with four desktop computers, will be used for the village’s new Computer and Internet School.
+The laptops, along with four desktop computers, were used for the village’s new Computer and Internet School.

 In February 2010 we sent our second medical delegation to Las Margaritas II.
-Prior to this delegation, Assessments of the health needs of the village were evaluated.
 The primary focus was on preventive health education.
-Each family was provided a first aid kit and health education topics included nutrition; hydration; handwashing; first aid; pesticide safety and suturing.
+Each family was provided a first aid kit and health education topics included nutrition, hydration, handwashing, first aid, pesticide safety, and suturing.

-We sent a teen delegation to the village in June 2010.
-This was the second teen-based delegation that we have sent which included eleven teens and seven adults.
+We sent our second teen delegation to the village in June 2010.
 Many of our teens attended an additional language immersion school in Antigua prior to their experience in the village.
 To read a beautiful reflection by teen delegate, Colleen Kane, about her experience, please click here.

-About every three years we host a “South to North Delegation” where 5-6 delegates from Las Margaritas II visit our community.
-To read about the Kane family’s experience as hosts fifteen years ago and Matthew’s reacquaintance with the Las Margaritas II dad in June, please click here.
+About every three years we host a “South to North Delegation” where five or six delegates from Las Margaritas II visit our community.
+To read about the life-changing impact of one man’s visit, please click here.

 Click here to complete the Sister Parish Delegate Application.